Bootstrap Based Inference for Sparse High-Dimensional Time Series Models: Bootstrap Based Inference for Sparse Vector Autoregressions

 For $\alpha \in (0,1) $ small, let $ m_{n,\alpha} $ be the upper $\alpha$-quantile of the distribution of $ T_n$ under the assumption that the null hypothesis is true. $H_0$ is then rejected if $ T_n> m_{n,\alpha}$.
-Critical values for this test can be obtained using the model-based bootstrap procedure proposed in this paper.
-For this, the estimated and sparsified VAR model used to generate the pseudo time series $X_1^*, X_2^*, \ldots, X_n^*$ is modified in such a way that the VAR model used in the bootstrap world satisfies the null hypothesis.
-This is important for a meaningful size and power behavior of the bootstrap based test.
-To achieve this goal, the parameter matrices $\Sigma_\eps, A^{(s)}$, $s=1,2, \ldots, d$, are estimated under the restrictions imposed by the null hypothesis, that is under the constrains $\hat A_{j;r}^{(s,init)}=0 $ for all indices $( j,r,s) \in G_A$ and $ \hat{\Sigma}_{\eps; ij }=0$ for all $ (i,j) \in G_\Sigma$.
-The bootstrap algorithm proposed in Section~\ref{se.bootalgo} is then applied to generate pseudo time series $ X_1^*, X_2^*, \ldots, X_n^*$ from which the bootstrap analogue of $T_n$ is calculated and which is given by
+Critical values of the test $T_n$ can be obtained using the model-based bootstrap procedure proposed in this paper.
+For this, the estimated and sparsified VAR model used to generate the pseudo time series $X_1^*, X_2^*, \ldots, X_n^*$ is modified in such a way that it satisfies the null hypothesis.
+This is important for a good size and power behavior of the bootstrap based test.
+To achieve this goal, the parameter matrices $A^{(s)}$, $s=1,2, \ldots, d$, are estimated under the restrictions imposed by the null hypothesis, that is under the constrains $\hat A_{j;r}^{(s)}=0 $ for all indices $( j,r,s) \in G$.
+Using these restrictions on the matrices $\hat{A}^{(s)}$, the bootstrap algorithm proposed in Section~\ref{se.bootalgo} is then applied to generate pseudo time series $ X_1^*, X_2^*, \ldots, X_n^*$ from which the bootstrap analogue of $T_n$ under validity of $H_0$ is calculated and which is given by